kubernetes-sigs/cluster-api-provider-aws/docs/book/src/development/releasing.md

 This is done by updating the [test-infra](https://github.com/kubernetes/test-infra) repo.
 For an example of PR see [this](https://github.com/kubernetes/test-infra/pull/33751) for the v2.7 release series.

 Consider removing jobs from an old release as well.
 We should only keep jobs for 2 release branches.

+### Prepare main for the next release

+1. Adjust `metadata.yaml` by adding the next release (for example if v2.7 has just been released add v2.8 here).
+1. Adjust `test/e2e/data/shared/v1beta2_provider/metadata.yaml` by adding the now released MAJOR.MINOR release (the new release will still be referred as `9.9`)